 The Cadogan family has maintained a property portfolio centred in Chelsea, West London, for over 300 years.
-The Estate presides over a glittering collection of important period architecture which includes the Holy Trinity Church off Sloane Square.
+The Estate presides over a glittering collection of important period architecture which includes the Holy Trinity Church, just off Sloane Square.

 Maintenance of the church revealed that the existing heating system was not only inadequate for the lofty interior of the church but was dehydrating the timber elements of the structure.
 This was of particular concern to the engineers due to replace the Church’s Organ.